4. Arguments for the proposition, 3:1-4:7

 adelfoi (oV) "brothers" - Nominative used as a vocative.
 A term that appears in Paul's letters and not found elsewhere with his particular meaning.
 Obviously a technical terms, similar to the socialist "comrade".

-aqetei (aqetew) pres. "can set aside" - annul, invalidate, nullify.
+aqetei (aqetew) pres. "can set aside" - [a covenant having been confirmed of man no one] annuls, sets aside, invalidates, nullifies.
 "Render ineffective", Bligh.

-epidiatassetai (epidiatassomai) pres. "add to" - The present tense is probably gnomic, expressing a universal truth.
+epidiatassetai (epidiatassomai) pres. "add to" - [or] adds to it.
+The present tense is probably gnomic, expressing a universal truth.
 "Remake a settlement", Bligh, but better, "add a codicil", Zerwick, cf. Betz.

 kekurwmenhn (kurow) perf. pas. part. "that has been duly established" - having been confirmed, legally ratified, verified, validated.
 The participle serves as an adjective, attributive, limiting "covenant", as NIV.
 "Ratified", NRSV.

 As a human testamentary disposition cannot be altered or superseded, so it is with the testament made between God and Abraham.
 This verse is sometimes treated as "a parenthetical elaboration of verse 15", TH.
 It does seem though that the first half of the verse develops the second half of the comparison commenced in v15.
-Clearly, the second half of the verse is a parenthesis where Paul underlines the singularity of "seed". "(Note in passing that the scripture says not 'seeds' but uses the singular `seed', meaning Christ)", Phillips.
+Clearly, the second half of the verse is a parenthesis where Paul underlines the singularity of "seed". "(Note in passing that the text does not have the plural 'seeds' but uses the singular 'seed', meaning Christ)", cf., Phillips.

-de "-" - but, and.
-Obviously here a connective noting the next step in the argument and presumably serving to relate the point made of a normal testamentary disposition to that made between God and Abraham.
+de "-" - but/and.
+Transitional, indicating the next step in the argument and presumably serving to relate the point made of a normal testamentary disposition to that made between God and Abraham.
 "That is how it is with the promises God made to Abraham", CEV.

 ai epaggeliai (a) "the promises" - Nominative subject of the verb "to speak."
 The use of the plural here is interesting, given that Paul usually has "promise" singular.
 The promise was a package of promises, land, people and a blessing to the world = the kingdom = life.
 The plural may also reflect the fact that the promise is repeated on a number of occasions, so Bligh.
 To avoid confusion we are probably best served by using the singular.
 The "promise" is that part of the covenant agreement which is the focus of Paul's argument at the moment - the promised blessing/s, "life".
 "The promise of God was settled on Abraham", Bruce.

-erreqhsan (eipon) aor. pas. "were spoken" - "The promise God gave to Abraham", as with "the covenant God made with Abraham."
+erreqhsan (eipon) aor. pas. "were spoken" - were spoken [to abraham].
+"The promise God gave to Abraham", as with "the covenant God made with Abraham."

-tw/ spermati (a atoV) dat. "to [his] seed" - As with "Abraham", dative of indirect object.
+tw/ spermati (a atoV) dat. "to [his] seed" - [and] to the seed [of him].
+As with "Abraham", dative of indirect object.
 Although Paul makes an issue of the singular and plural he would have known that the singular of "seed" properly takes a collective meaning, but, advancing his argument within rabbinical rules of debate, he points out that it can rightly be taken as singular, and its singularity find's fulfillment in Christ.
 The singular is important and needs to be underlined in English, namely, that the promise was ultimately intended for "one of his [Abraham's] descendents", TH, namely, Christ.

 autou gen. pro. "his" - The genitive is adjectival, relational.

 ou legei (legw) pres.
-"The Scripture does not say" - it does not say.
+"The Scripture does not say" - it does not say [and to the seeds].
 The subject is presumably "Scripture", but possibly "God" (Lightfoot, "either"), even the promise itself; "it does not say", Cassirer, "the promise does not address plural descendants but a singular descendent."

-wJV + gen. "meaning [many people]" - as concerning [many].
+wJV + gen. "meaning [many people]" - as concerning [many, but] as concerning [one].
 Here expressing a characteristic quality; "the promise does not refer to 'seeds' as about many, but 'seed' as about one."

 epi + gen. "to" - Reference / respect, "about / concerning", seems the intended sense, although this is an unusual sense for the preposition; "It does not say, 'And to offsprings', referring to many, but referring to one, 'And to your offspring', who is Christ", ESV.
 BDAG suggests perspective.